 Sports and outdoor activities in Rome

-With great weather throughout much of the year, expats will have plenty of opportunities to get outside and make the most of the Eternal City.
+With great weather throughout much of the year, expats will have plenty of opportunity to get outside and make the most of the Eternal City.
 One of the best ways to get some fresh air and experience the scenic outlying areas of the city is to go for a bicycle ride.
-There are also great picnic spots in this area.
+Jogging and playing tennis are other popular sports and activities in Rome.

 As Rome is filled with football fans, expats will have ample opportunity to watch a live game.
 SS Lazio and AS Roma are the city’s most popular football teams and supporting one of these teams will guarantee that expats find local friends among fellow fans.